electricbookworks/electric-book/samples/text/01-01-plain-text.md

 > "We both thought the best resource was flight, when pursued by so formidable an antagonist; so you will find the nest empty when you call to-morrow.
 As to the photograph, your client may rest in peace.
 I love and am loved by a better man than he.
 The King may do what he will without hindrance from one whom he has cruelly wronged.
 I keep it only to safeguard myself, and to preserve a weapon which will always secure me from any steps which he might take in the future.
 I leave a photograph which he might care to possess; and I remain, dear Mr. Sherlock Holmes,
 >
 > "Very truly yours,\\
-> "IRENE NORTON, née ADLER."
+> <!-- index: Adler, Irene -->"IRENE NORTON, née ADLER."
 > {:.valediction}
 {:.letter #letter}